Context

 Verges are currently managed multiple times per year, particularly during the main growing season between April and September.
 This frequency of cutting is only required because grass growth is so vigorous due to increased soil fertility.

 Our relaxed mowing areas will be cut in early spring (March/April) and then again in late summer (August/September).
-All clippings will be collected and removed wherever possible.

 Monitoring

-Our main indicator of success will be the number of plant species present over time.
-It may take several years to see a substantial increase in wildflower species, but we will monitor the areas in a consistent way each year to hopefully demonstrate that our proposed management works.
-Where the evidence shows that things are not working, we will adapt our approach.
+We will monitor our relaxed mowing areas and publish evidence to show how well they are progressing.
+Our main indicator of success is the number of plant species present at each site over time.
+It may take several years to see a substantial increase in wildflower species, but we will monitor the areas in a consistent way each year to hopefully demonstrate that the management works.

 Striking a balance

 The chosen sites are generally at the edges of large expanses of managed grassland and where access to amenity areas is not prevented or compromised.
-None of the proposed areas would obstruct highway sightlines or compromise the safety of pedestrians, cyclists or road users.
+None of the proposed areas would obstruct highway sightlines or affect the safety of pedestrians, cyclists or road users.

 Sites